Henry Vestine: Training

 his favorite guitar players included T-Bone Walker, Johnny "Guitar" Watson, Sonny Sharrock, Freddie King, and Albert Collins.
 In Canned Heat he was able to play and record with John Lee Hooker whom he had admired since the late 1950s.

 1960s

-Throughout the early to mid-1960s Henry played in various musical configurations and eventually was hired by Frank Zappa for the original Mothers of Invention in late October 1965.
+Throughout the early to mid-1960s, Vestine played in various musical configurations and eventually was hired by Frank Zappa for the original Mothers of Invention in late October 1965.
 Vestine was in the Mothers for only a few months and left before they recorded their debut album.
 Demo tapes from Mothers of Invention rehearsal sessions featuring Vestine (recorded in November 1965) appear on the Frank Zappa album Joe's Corsage; posthumously released in 2004.